 All Assessors must provide feedback on each scheme visited, together with a recommendation as to whether a scheme should be considered by National Panel members for an Award or Commendation.

-Awards are given to projects that make an outstanding contribution to the quality and appearance of the environment.
-Award level schemes must demonstrate excellence in architecture or design, sustainability, inclusive design and make a positive social, cultural, environmental or economic benefit to the local community.
+Awards are given to projects that make an outstanding contribution to the quality and appearance of the built environment.
+Award level schemes demonstrate excellence in architecture or design, whilst being sustainable, accessible and provide a positive civic contribution.

-Commendations are given to projects that make a considerable achievement to the quality and appearance of the environment.
-Commendation level schemes must demonstrate a good standard of architecture or design, sustainability, inclusive design and make a positive social, cultural, environmental or economic benefit to the local community.
+Commendations are given to projects that make a significant contribution to the quality and appearance of the built environment.
+Commendation level schemes demonstrate a good standard of architecture or design, whilst being sustainable, accessible and provide a positive civic contribution.

 All schemes which do not meet the standard required for an Award or Commendation should be deemed unsuccessful.

 All schemes recommended by Assessor Teams will be reviewed by the Civic Trust Awards National Panel, who consider all schemes in a National context.
 On this basis, the National Panel reserves the right to uphold, promote or demote any recommendations made by Assessor Teams.

 Assessors should ensure that the schemes recommended to National Panel for an Award or Commendation should be of sufficient quality and deserving of national recognition.
 The scheme is equally as encouraging of small community projects as it is of large prestigious schemes delivering community benefit.
 However, we have seen a number of schemes referred to the panel that are falling short of national standards.
 Should you require further guidance on the standards required for recommendations to National Panel, please email us

 The Civic Trust Awards receive entries from applicants via the CTA on-line application system which opens in May each year.
 Application documentation and supporting documents will then be available to view by our Assessor Teams after the closing date for entries.
 We will then notify Assessors of the names and contact details of the other Assessor Team members.